-Application Developer’s Guide to Setting Up Kubernetes with Minikube on Windows Home
+Guide to Setting Up Kubernetes with Minikube on Windows Home

 Containerized applications offer many advantages over traditional deployments, from ease of management to scalability and isolation.
-Hence, combining containerized applications with a proper orchestration engine is the best way to manage modern applications in both staging and production environments.
+Hence, combining containerized applications with a proper orchestration engine is the best way to manage modern applications in staging and production environments.

 As Windows Developers, we need a proper Kubernetes environment to test our applications.
-Windows Home handles most computing needs; Windows Pro offers more networking options and is more suited to small and medium sized businesses who need to manage multiple machines.
-If you’re a Windows Home user, you are still able to create the environment needed to set up and use Kubernetes clusters.
-This article focuses on setting up a local Kubernetes cluster that enables us to test our applications easily.
-To do this, we will cover
+Windows Home handles most computing needs; Windows Pro offers more networking options and is more suited to small and medium-sized businesses that need to manage multiple machines.
+If you’re a Windows Home user, you can still create the required environment to set up and use Kubernetes clusters.

-- Local Kubernetes options
+1. Local Kubernetes options

-- How to install minikube
+2. How to install minikube

-- How to create a multi-node Kubernetes cluster
+3. How to create a multi-node Kubernetes cluster

 Local Kubernetes Options